-5.15 The Suffolk Guidance for Parking sets out standards and guidance for the provision of residential cycle storage as follows:
+5.15 The Suffolk Guidance for Parking6 sets out standards and guidance for the provision of residential cycle storage as follows:

 Use class Suffolk Guidance for Parking - minimum standards C3 (residential dwellings) 2 secure covered spaces per dwelling.
-(Satisfied if garage or secure area is provided within curtilage of dwelling to minimum dimensions) Visitor / unallocated If no garage or secure area is provided within curtilage of dwelling then 1 covered and secure stand per dwelling in a communal area for residents plus 1 stand per 8 dwellings for visitors.
-(The notes to the table require that 'Unallocated cycle parking for residents to be secure and covered, located in easily accessible locations throughout the development'.)
+(Satisfied if garage or secure area is provided within curtilage of dwelling to minimum dimensions) Visitor provision If no garage or secure area is provided within curtilage of dwelling then 1 covered and secure stand per dwelling in a communal area for residents plus 1 stand per 8 dwellings for visitors.
 Retirement developments 1 stand per 8 units (visitors) (e.g. warden assisted independent living accommodation)

 In residential developments, where no provision is specified, garages or car ports should be large enough to accommodate bicycles.
 The dimensions and location of doors should be such that bicycles can be easily and conveniently taken in and out without removing the car and bins, if these are also stored in the parking area.
 Where no suitably sized garage is available cycle parking should be provided in secure covered areas.
 Shared cycle parking facilities should be located and designed to avoid anti-social behaviour and be covered, safe and convenient.